Stock Market News Today: Unraveling the Mysteries of Profitability

 Dear Reader [Jane and Joe Six-Pack, Wake Up!], would you like to take my cookie crumble test?

-If there are no left-over college tuition loans, you all get three cookies — Archway Molasses!
+If there are no leftover college tuition loans, you all get three cookies — Archway Molasses!

 Jungles as Global Markets?
 Greenspan & the Boys Bake Toll House Cookies….

-Dallas FED McTeer says we should all hold hands, buy an SUV like one of them Ale-Gate-ors, and everything’s hunky-dory.
+Dallas FED McTeer says we should all hold hands, buy an SUV like Ale-Gate-ors, and everything’s hunky-dory.
 Bernanke just got a contract for a fleet of jet helicopters with printing presses on board for helicoptering FRNs [money], and his statement to the Global Markets that we have a printing press defies logic.

 The French also did at the time of the French Revolution, and they lost their ASS-ig-Nat [assignat is the name of the currency they inflated]!
-[8] The Green Man, as Sir Richard of Russell calls him, says stuff like real estate can’t be a markets bubble since all real estate markets are local.
+[8] The Green Man, as Sir Richard of Russell, calls him, says stuff like real estate can’t be a market bubble since all real estate markets are local.
 Ha!
-He also urges folks to take out ARMs for their home and home-equity loans, ‘cause folks can save a lot of money.
+He also urges folks to take out ARMs for their home and home-equity loans ‘cause folks can save a lot of money.
 Ha!
 We think that’s like shooting yourself in the gonads, Zoologically speaking, with a Colt .45!
 As Dirty Harry [Clint Eastwood] says: “Go ahead!
 Make my day!

 Inconsequential?